jorgenschaefer/elpy/docs/ide.rst

    Similar to :kbd:`C-c C-c`, this will send the code of the current top level class or function to the interactive Python process.

-.. option:: python-shell-interpreter
+.. option:: elpy-interactive-python-command

-.. option:: python-shell-interpreter-args
+   This option changes the default interpreter to use for the interactive Python shell.
+While there are options available from ``python-mode``, using this one will do the right thing when you choose to use `IPython`_.

-   Using these two options, you can change which command to use and what arguments to pass to it to start the interactive Python interpreter.
+   The problem is that IPython uses a different prompt pattern and slightly different modules for tab completion, which confuses the standard ``python-mode`` interactive shell mode.
+Using this variable will change all associated options to deal with IPython correctly.

 .. command:: elpy-use-ipython
 .. command:: elpy-use-cpython

-   If you want to use `IPython`_ instead of the standard interpreter, you can use this command, both interactively and in your ``.emacs``.
-This changes the aforementioned interpreter options, but also a few others necessary for IPython.
+   Alternatively, you can also use these commands, either interactively or from your ``.emacs``, to set the interactive interpreter.

-   As an IPython user, you might be interested in the `Emacs IPython Notebook`_
+   As an IPython user, you might be interested in the `Emacs IPython Notebook`_, too.

 .. _IPython: http://ipython.org/
 .. _Emacs IPython Notebook: https://tkf.github.io/emacs-ipython-notebook/